chorenzo-dev/recipes-core/README.md

 ## Example Recipe

-See `code-quality/code-formatting/` for a complete example implementing code formatter detection and setup.
+See `code-quality/setup-code-formatting/` for a complete example implementing code formatter setup and validation.

 ## Contributing